GeniusVentures/cache-multi/restoremulti/README.md

 ## Inputs

-* `paths` - A list of lists of files, directories, and wildcard patterns to cache and restore.
+* `paths` - (JSON encoded) - A list of lists of files, directories, and wildcard patterns to cache and restore.
 See [`@actions/glob`](https://github.com/actions/toolkit/tree/main/packages/glob) for supported patterns.
-* `keys` - A list of Strings used while saving cache for restoring the cache
+* `keys` -(JSON encoded) - A list of Strings used while saving cache for restoring the cache
-* `restore-keys` - A list of ordered lists of prefix-matched keys to use for restoring stale cache if no cache hit occurred for key.
+* `restore-keys` - (JSON encoded) - A list of ordered lists of prefix-matched keys to use for restoring stale cache if no cache hit occurred for key.

 ## Outputs

-* `cache-hits` - A list of boolean values to indicate an exact match was found for the key.
+* `cache-hits` - (JSON encoded) - A list of boolean values to indicate an exact match was found for the key.
-* `cache-primary-keys` - A list of Cache primary keyS passed in the input to use in subsequent steps of the workflow.
+* `cache-primary-keys` - (JSON encoded) - A list of Cache primary keyS passed in the input to use in subsequent steps of the workflow.
-* `cache-matched-keys` - A list of Keys of the cache that was restored, it could either be the primary key on cache-hit or a partial/complete match of one of the restore keys.
+* `cache-matched-keys` - (JSON encoded) - A list of Keys of the cache that was restored, it could either be the primary key on cache-hit or a partial/complete match of one of the restore keys.

 > **Note**
 `cache-hits` will be set to `true` only when cache hit occurs for the exact `key` match.
 For a partial key match via `restore-keys` or a cache miss, it will be set to `false`.